Samirasimha/ResumeMod/README.md

 ### Fonts and Text Sizes

 The tool allows customization of fonts, text sizes, and other layout parameters.
-Modify these settings in the `PageSpecifications` object in the `pageSpecification.utils.mjs` file.
+Modify these settings in the `DocumentConfig` object in the `documentConfig.utils.mjs` file.

-### Templates

-You can create and use your templates by modifying the sections generation logic in the `GenerateAllSections` function within the `enhanced_docxCreationService.mjs` file.

 ### Section Arrangement